 Example.
-Parents have financial worries.
+The parents have financial worries.
 They are under great pressure and argue a lot.
-Children become scared and lie awake at night, afraid that the family will split up.
+The children become scared and lie awake at night, afraid that the family will split up.
 During the day, their tiredness and worries make them cranky.
-Parents haven't even considered breaking up, but the tension they feel makes them angry with their cranky children.
+The parents haven't even considered breaking up, but the tension they feel makes them anary with their cranky children.
 This leads to a harmful spiral.

 Talking about the situation and building a shared understanding is helpful for everyone and puts a stop to the spiralling tension and conflict.
-The parents learn to understand their children's fears and behaviour, promise to talk in a more constructive manner and assure that although things are difficult at the moment, everything will be all right.
+The parents learn to understand their children's fears and behaviour, promise to talk in a more constructive manner and assure their children that although things are difficult at the moment, everything will be all right.